neu-se/CS4530-Fall-2022/policies.md

 We would like to provide the best and most comfortable learning experience, and encourage you to stay at home if advised by a medical professional.

 ## Grading
-There will be four programming assignments and a final project.
-You will complete the assignments individually, and the project in a group of 3-4.
+There will be an individual and a team project (in a group of 3-4).
 The overall grading breakdown is:
 * 30% Individual project (10% for deliverable 1, 20% for deliverable 2)
 * 40% Team project (including peer evaluation)
 * 10% Participation in synchronous, in-class activities